David Wells: Perfect game

 On May 17, 1998, Wells pitched the 15th perfect game in baseball history, when he blanked the Minnesota Twins, 4–0.
 Wells attended the same San Diego high school, Point Loma High School, as Don Larsen, whose perfect game for the Yankees in the 1956 World Series was the only perfect game or no-hitter ever thrown in postseason play until 2010, and was until then the only perfect game thrown by a Yankee.
 (David Cone would add a third Yankee perfect game in 1999 and Domingo Germán an MLB-record fourth in 2023.)
 Wells claimed that he threw the perfect game while having a "raging, skull-rattling hangover".
 Comedian Jimmy Fallon, who partied with Wells the night before the game, backed up this claim.

 On September 1, 1998, Wells came fairly close to recording a second perfect game.
 Pitching against the Oakland Athletics, he allowed no walks and only two hits, the first of which came with two outs in the seventh inning when Jason Giambi fought off an 0–2 count and singled.

 Second stint with the Toronto Blue Jays (1999–2000)

 After the season, Wells returned to the Blue Jays as part of a trade for Roger Clemens, along with Homer Bush and Graeme Lloyd.
 He continued to win north of the border, with records of 17–10 and 20–8 over the next two years.

 During this stint with the Blue Jays, Wells appeared on the cover of Sports Illustrated just prior to the 2000 All Star Game.
-Though Wells said it was an honour to be on the cover, he criticized the article, "The David Wells Diet: Chips, Beer and American League batters" written by Jeff Pearlman, saying that Pearlman focused on Wells' diet and body shape instead of his accomplishments.
+Though Wells said it was an honour to be on the cover, he criticized the article, "The David Wells Diet: Chips, Beer and American League batters" written by Jeff Pearlman, saying that Pearlman focused on Wells's diet and body shape instead of his accomplishments.